reach-sh/reach-lang/docs/src/tut/mkt/index.md

 * Line 29 defines the `commonInteract` as an `{!rsh} Object`.

-* Lines 30 - 32 defines the `reportCancellation`.
+* Lines 30 - 32 define the `reportCancellation`.
 It takes in no argument.

 * Line 31 logs to the console an order cancellation message.

 * Line 33 defines the `reportPayment` `{!rsh} function`.
-It takes `payment` as argument and logs to the console a message confirming payment by the `buyer`.
+It takes `payment` as an argument and logs to the console a message confirming payment by the `buyer`.

 * Line 34 defines the `reportTransfer` `{!rsh} function`.
-It takes `payment` as argument and logs to the console a message showing that funds have been transfer to the `seller`.
+It takes `payment` as an argument and logs to the console a message showing that funds have been transferred to the `seller`.

-* Lines 35 to 39 defines the `reportFulfillment`.
+* Lines 35 to 39 define the `reportFulfillment`.
 It takes in `p` (i.e. `product`) and `amt` (i.e. quantity requested by the `buyer`).

 * Line 36 defines the subject (`subjectVerb`) of the message to be displayed.